erickhan/pxdocs/content/reference/knowledge-base/px-licensing.md

 pxctl license add license_file.bin
 ```

-Finally, please note that the license installation is a non-obtrusive process, which will not interfere with the data stored
-on the PX volumes, nor will it interrupt the active IO operations.
+Finally, please note that the license installation is a non-obtrusive process, which will not interfere with the data stored on the PX volumes, nor will it interrupt the active IO operations.

 #### License transfer

 From PX Enterprise 1.4.0 onwards, a valid enterprise license can be transferred between two Portworx clusters.
-Both Portworx clusters need to be operational at the time of license transer.
+Both Portworx clusters need to be operational at the time of license transfer.
 The source cluster must have a valid PX-Enterprise license, while the destination cluster can have either a valid or expired Trial license, PX-Developer, or expired PX-Enterprise license.

 License transfer command requires 'clusterUUID' from the source cluster, (available via `pxctl cluster list` command) and remote PX cluster node IP.